emirpasic/gods/README.md

 	name string
 }

-// Comparator function (sort by IDs) func byID(a, b interface{}) int {
+// Custom comparator (sort by IDs) func byID(a, b interface{}) int {

 	// Type assertion, program will panic if this is not respected